Westerkerk: The tower with the spire

-The tower, called the Westertoren ("Western tower"), is the highest church tower in Amsterdam, at 87 meters (±286 feet).
+The tower, called the Westertoren ('western tower'), is the highest church tower in Amsterdam, at 87 meters (286 feet).
 It is not known who the designer of the spire was.
 Hendrick de Keyser designed an octagonal spire for the tower which was never built.
 It is suggested Jacob van Campen was the designer.
-The crown topping the spire is the Imperial Crown of Austria of Maximilian I.
+The crown topping the spire is the Imperial Crown of Austria of Maximilian I. In 2006 the crown on top was painted in its original blue color.